Charles River (Alice Springs)

 The Arrernte name for the river is Anthelke Ulpaye and this name is shared with a nearby Alice Springs Town Camp which is situated on its banks: this camp was once the site of the Little Flower Mission and is now commonly referred to as Charles Creek Camp.
-The Alice Springs Telegraph Station, which was once The Bungalow is also situated close by.
+The Alice Springs Telegraph Station, which was once The Bungalow, is also situated close by.

-Charles River is 19 km long and has a catchment area of 39 km and it flows into Alice Springs from the MacDonnell Ranges to ANZAC Hill, where it joins with the Todd River.
-The area where the Charles and Todd Rivers meet is called Tyuretye (sometimes spelt Choritja) by the Arrernte people as the true central point of Alice Springs: Ted Strehlow noted in one of his major works, Songs of Central Australia, that Tjoritja as the "original name for Alice Springs."
+The Charles River is 19 km long and has a catchment area of 39 km and it flows into Alice Springs from the MacDonnell Ranges to ANZAC Hill, where it joins with the Todd River.
+The area where the Charles and Todd Rivers meet is called Tyuretye (sometimes spelt Choritja) by the Arrernte people as the true central point of Alice Springs.
+Ted Strehlow noted in one of his major works, Songs of Central Australia, that Tjoritja as the "original name for Alice Springs."